Minerva Foods: History

-In 1924, the "Charqueada Minerva" was founded in Barretos, São Paulo, by Antonio de Pádua Diniz.
-Diniz died the following year.
-In 1926, just two years after its founding, the company encountered financial problems and was put up for auction.
+In 1924, the company originated as the Charqueada Minerva, founded in Barretos, São Paulo, by Antonio de Pádua Diniz.
+Following Diniz's death in 1925, the business experienced financial difficulties and was offered at auction in 1926.
 It was subsequently acquired by Antonio Manço Bernardes in partnership with Américo Grilli.

-In 1949, after a reform that expanded the slaughter capacity to 300 heads per day, the company was named "Matadouro Industrial Minerva" (Minerva Industrial Slaughterhouse).
+A modernization carried out in 1949 increased slaughtering capacity to 300 head of cattle per day, after which the company adopted the name Matadouro Industrial Minerva (Minerva Industrial Slaughterhouse).

-In 1971, the company was renamed "Frigorífico Minerva" (Minerva Slaughterhouse).
+In 1971, the company was renamed Frigorífico Minerva (Minerva Slaughterhouse).

-During the 1980s, the company faced financial difficulties and went bankrupt.
-In 1992, the bankrupt estate of Frigorífico Minerva was acquired by the Vilela de Queiroz family, well known in the livestock transportation sector, establishing the Indústria e Comércio de Carnes Minerva Ltda.
+During the 1980s, Frigorífico Minerva faced severe financial problems and ultimately declared bankruptcy.
+In 1992, the company's bankrupt estate was acquired by the Vilela de Queiroz family, which had longstanding involvement in livestock transportation.
+Following the acquisition, the business was reestablished as Indústria e Comércio de Carnes Minerva Ltda.

-In 1999, Minerva leased and acquired a slaughtering and processing unit in José Bonifácio, São Paulo.
-In 2001, it leased another slaughtering and processing unit in Cajamar, São Paulo.
+The company's expansion accelerated in the following years.
+In 1999, Minerva leased and acquired a slaughtering and processing facility in José Bonifácio, São Paulo.
+A second unit, located in Cajamar, São Paulo, was leased in 2001.

-In 2004, the company built and inaugurated a new and modern slaughter and processing unit in Palmeiras de Goiás, Goiás.
-In 2006, Minerva leased a slaughter and processing unit in Batayporã, Mato Grosso do Sul.
+In 2004, Minerva inaugurated a new slaughtering and processing plant in Palmeiras de Goiás, Goiás.
+Two years later, the company leased another industrial unit in Batayporã, Mato Grosso do Sul.

-In 2007, Minerva began construction in Barretos, São Paulo, of an industrial unit for producing cooked and frozen meat in a joint venture with the Irish company Dawn Farms.
-That same year, it started the construction of a new unit in Rolim de Moura, Rondônia, and acquired industrial units in Araguaína, Tocantins, and Redenção, Pará.
+Expansion continued in 2007.
+The company began construction of a cooked and frozen meat processing facility in Barretos through a joint venture with the Irish company Dawn Farms.
+During the same year, it initiated the construction of a new plant in Rolim de Moura, Rondônia, and acquired industrial units in Araguaína, Tocantins, and Redenção, Pará.

-In 2008, it acquired the Lord Meat slaughterhouse in Goianésia, Goiás, for approximately R$60 million.
+In 2008, Minerva acquired the Lord Meat slaughterhouse in Goianésia, Goiás, in a transaction valued at approximately R$60 million.

-In 2009, the production plant for cooked and frozen meat was opened, establishing the first Minerva Dawn Farms unit, a joint venture between Minerva and Dawn Farms Foods.
-The 15,400-square-meter factory can produce up to 15 tons of processed meat per hour.
-The factory was built next to the headquarters of Frigorífico Minerva in Barretos, São Paulo.
+In 2009, the first Minerva Dawn Farms facility commenced operations.
+The plant, dedicated to the production of cooked and frozen meat products, was established as a joint venture between Minerva and Dawn Farms Foods.
+Located adjacent to Minerva's headquarters in Barretos, São Paulo, the 15,400-square-metre facility has the capacity to produce up to 15 tonnes of processed meat per hour.